Seed bank: Challenges

 One of the greatest challenges for seed banks is selection.
 Collections must be relevant and that means they must provide useful genetic diversity that is accessible to the public.
-Collections must also be efficient and that means they mustn't duplicate materials already in collections.
+Collections must also be efficient and that means they must not duplicate materials already in collections.

 Keeping seeds alive for hundreds of years is the next biggest challenge.
 Orthodox seeds are amenable to 'conventional' storage protocols but there are many seed types that must be stored using nonconventional methods.
 Technology for these methods is rapidly advancing; local institutional infrastructure may be lacking.

 Some seeds cannot be kept alive in storage and must be regenerated – planted to produce a new quantity of seeds to be stored for another length of time.
 Parzies et al. 2000 found that this reduced the effective population size and alleles were lost.
 Parzies' finding has since been taken seriously by banks around the world and has sparked further verification – regeneration is widely recognized to not preserve diversity perfectly.

 Alternatives

 In-situ conservation of seed-producing plant species is another conservation strategy.
 In-situ conservation involves the creation of National Parks, National Forests, and National Wildlife Refuges as a way of preserving the natural habitat of the targeted seed-producing organisms.
+This also allows the plants to continue to evolve with their environment through natural selection.
 In-situ conservation of agricultural resources is performed on-farm.
-This also allows the plants to continue to evolve with their environment through natural selection.

 An arboretum stores trees by planting them at a protected site.

 A less expensive, community-supported seed library can save local genetic material.

 The phenomenon of seeds remaining dormant within the soil is well known and documented (Hills and Morris 1992).
 Detailed information on the role of such "soil seed banks" in northern Ontario, however, is extremely limited, and research is required to determine the species and abundance of seeds in the soil across a range of forest types, as well as to determine the function of the seed bank in post-disturbance vegetation dynamics.
 Comparison tables of seed density and diversity are presented for the boreal and deciduous forest types and the research that has been conducted is discussed.
 This review includes detailed discussions of: (1) seed bank dynamics, (2) physiology of seeds in a seed bank, (3) boreal and deciduous forest seed banks, (4) seed bank dynamics and succession, and (5) recommendations for initiating a seed bank study in northern Ontario.